Published: 10th August 2023

 The items listed below don’t cover everything parents need to purchase for the start of a new school year, but it shows how the costs add up:

-Total cost: £101 (based on the average and approximate price of items, excluding the branded elements of the uniform).
+Total cost: £101 (based on the average and approximate price of items).

-If your employees purchase all these items with a retailer offering, for example, a 6.5% discount on their vouchers, they’ll save £6.56.
+If your employees purchase all these items with a retailer offering, for example, a 6.5% discount off their vouchers, they’ll save £6.56 from their purchase.

 We always say that these small savings build up when discounted vouchers are purchased regularly, telling a bigger story and creating a more substantial savings pot.